bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 <figure class="wide">

 $$
-r = i - q \times n
+r = n - q \times d
 $$

 </figure>

-However in our case we don't know enough to solve these equations.
-What's required here is a method for finding at least $q$ or $r$ independent of each other.
-What's needed is "floored division" (written as $\lfloor \frac{a}{b} \rfloor$).
+There are many methods to figure out $q$, one is to perform something called "floored division" which is regular division but the result is rounded down to the nearest whole number.
+It's written like this.

 <figure class="wide">

 $$
-q = \lfloor \frac{i}{n} \rfloor
+q = \lfloor \frac{n}{d} \rfloor
 $$

 </figure>

-Floored division is like regular division except that the result is rounded down to a whole number.
-Or said another way: the remainder is discarded.
-It can be recovered however using the reshuffling above.
+Floored division discards the remainder, but it can be recovered with one of the above shufflings.

 <figure class="wide">

 $$
-r = i - q \times n
+r = n - q \times d
 $$

 </figure>